 What is a Caganer?

-Caganer is a Catalan word, which literally means: “the pooper” or “the shitter”.
-It is a highly popular Christmas figurine that is in the act of defecating in Catalan nativity scenes, known as pessebres.
+El Caganer is a Catalan word that we translate as ‘the pooper’ or ‘the shitter’ (pardon our French!).
+It is a highly popular Christmas pooper figurine that is in the act of defecating in Catalan nativity scenes, (pessebres in Catalan).
+Yes, defecating!

 A Popular Tradition